The AI Slop Farm Becomes the Knowledge Supply Chain

 Third, make ad-tech accountable for inventory quality.
 Brands, exchanges, verification vendors, and agencies should treat undisclosed AI content farms and made-for-advertising slop as supply-chain risk.
 The money path is a governance path.

 Fourth, make search and answer engines source-aware.
 Retrieval systems should prefer original reporting, primary documentation, public agencies, peer-reviewed research, human-edited reference works, and sites with accountable correction practices.
 Citations should not be treated as decoration.
+This connects directly to the answer engine as front page and AI search and answer engines.

 Fifth, preserve crawl-time provenance.
 Dataset builders and model providers should record when material appears likely to be AI-generated, low-supervision, duplicated, scraped, translated, or produced for ranking.
 The record will never be perfect, but no record means future systems inherit the pollution silently.
+Technical provenance work such as C2PA and Content Credentials is not a complete solution, but it supplies one needed vocabulary for source history.

-Sixth, avoid making one platform the ministry of truth.
+Ninth, avoid making one platform the ministry of truth.
 Search demotion, ad exclusion, and answer-engine source weighting are necessary.
 They are also forms of private governance.
 Researchers, publishers, regulators, libraries, and civil-society groups need auditable visibility into the rules that decide what counts as low-quality synthetic content.

-Seventh, protect small human sites.
+Tenth, protect small human sites.
 A healthy web cannot be reduced to large brands and licensed databases.
 Local knowledge, hobby expertise, independent reporting, minority-language publishing, forum archives, and personal sites are often messy but valuable.
 Anti-slop governance should protect human weirdness while penalizing synthetic scale that pretends to be human work.

 The slop farm is a belief machine built out of cheap pages.